-In a later blogpost, “Hope and Vision in the Face of Collapse – The 4th R of Deep Adaptation”, Bendell added a fourth ‘R’ to the Deep Adaptation Agenda:
+In subsequent work (see: “Hope and Vision in the Face of Collapse – The 4th R of Deep Adaptation”), Bendell added a fourth ‘R’ to the Deep Adaptation Agenda:

-“a form of hope that’s consciously chosen after denial.
-It is a form of hope that is ’empowered surrender’ to a situation.
+“Radical hope is a form of hope that’s consciously chosen after denial.
+It is a form of hope that is empowered surrender to a situation.
 It accepts difficult realities about what is happening as well as one’s capabilities to influence things, but still connects with deeper values and requires action to make it real.”

 For Bendell, the adjective “deep” implies a need for an individual psychospiritual adaptation in the form of an acceptance that the current socioeconomic system, or industrial civilization, will likely fail.
 That process allows for a grieving for this sense of loss which is best done by sharing this information with other like-minded individuals.
 From this, an individual emerges from a process of ‘reconciliation’ equipped with “radical hope” empowering them to take action, in service to humanity, despite the knowledge that societal collapse is likely inevitable.

-Note that Bendell’s notion of radical hope is not meant to discourage people from taking part in actions towards mitigation (e.g. political engagement, civil disobedience, being green, or being the change).
-It just accepts that these types of actions may ultimately fail.
+Note: that the notion of radical hope is not meant to discourage people from taking part in actions towards mitigation (e.g. political engagement, civil disobedience, being green, or being the change).
+It just accepts that these types of actions might ultimately fail.

-Market fundamentalist – A focus on market mechanisms like the complex, costly and largely useless carbon cap and trade systems, rather than exploring what more government intervention could achieve.
+Market fundamentalism – A focus on market mechanisms like the complex, costly and largely useless carbon cap and trade systems, rather than exploring what more government intervention could achieve.